yoosefiyamin/frontend-challenge/README.md

 The focus should be on code style and the way you approach the problem implementation wise.

+### Implementation requirements:

+- App should be optimize for rendering  for large list

 ### Getting started:

 - Fork the repo